-These rites consist of engagement ceremony, Sagai ceremony, Tilak ceremony, Mehndi celebration and Sangeet party.
+These rites consist of engagement ceremony, Sagai ceremony or Pithi, Tilak ceremony, Mehndi celebration, and Sangeet party.
 The engagement ceremony is the exchange of the rings by future couples.
-This ceremony is followed by Tilak ceremony, where the bride’s brother applies Tilak on the forehead of the groom and gives him gifts.
+This ceremony is followed by the Tilak ceremony, where the bride’s brother applies Tilak on the forehead of the groom and gives him gifts.

-The next ceremony is known as Sagai, where the family of bride and groom exchange presents.
+The next ceremony is known as Sagai, where the family of the bride and groom exchange presents.

-In different states throughout India, people call this ceremony Aashirwad, Sagan, Magni or Chunni Chadana.
+In different states throughout India, people call this ceremony Aashirwad, Sagan, Magni, or Chunni Chandana.
 Sagai’s rites are similar, but the name people give it varies based on vicinity and religion.
-The next part of the pre wedding rites is known as Sangeet ceremony, during which women and girls of the two families sing beautiful wedding songs.
+The next part of the pre-wedding rites is known as the Sangeet ceremony, during which women and girls of the two families sing beautiful wedding songs.

-The joy and happiness doesn’t just end with the departure of the bride to her husband’s house.
-Post wedding ceremony consists of vidaai and reception.
-Vidaai ceremony is the event where the bride leaves her family’s home to join groom’s family.
-When the bride and the groom arrive home, groom’s mother welcomes them with an aarti.
+The joy and happiness don’t just end with the departure of the bride to her husband’s house.
+The post-wedding ceremony consists of vidaai and reception.
+Vidaai ceremony is the event where the bride leaves her family’s home to join the groom’s family.
+When the bride and the groom arrive home, the groom’s mother welcomes them with an aarti.

 To conclude, the interest in Greece as a Hindu wedding destination has grown in the last year.
-This is because of the large number of beautiful destinations that couples can experience during their celebration.
-Greece is undoubtedly the perfect destination for your wedding overseas if you are searching for a unique place.
+This is because of the large number of beautiful destinations that couples can experience during their celebration and Greece is undoubtedly the perfect destination for your wedding overseas.

 Find us also on Facebook at https://www.facebook.com/WeddingInGreece